tdoersch8/coffeeanalysis/README.md

 ## Usage

+You will need access to Docker.
 Follow these steps to use the provided code:

 ### 1. Clone the Repository

-First, clone the GitHub repository and move into the project directory:
+Using your terminal in Docker, run the following code:

 ```bash
 git clone https://github.com/tdoersch8/coffeeanalysis
 cd coffeeanalysis
 ```

+This will clone the GitHub repository and move into the project directory.

 ### 2. Build the Docker Image

-You need access to Docker for this step.
 Once available, use the following command to run the Docker container:

 ```bash
 ./start.sh